 Here are step-by-step instructions for changing your major to Mechanical Engineering at UCSB:

-All students interested in changing into Mechanical Engineering, must first meet with Suzi See, the Mechanical Engineering Undergraduate Advisor, so she can go over the process and the requirements.
-You can either email her, ssee [at] engineering [dot] ucsb [dot] edu, or stop by her office, Engr II, Room 2355.
+- All students interested in changing into Mechanical Engineering, must meet with Katelynn Vargas, the Mechanical Engineering Undergraduate Advisor, during fall quarter to go over the process and the requirements.
+You may either email her, email@example.com, or stop by her office, Engr II, Room 2355A.
 No appointment is necessary.

 If you are a current mechanical engineering student wishing to change to another engineering major, consult the College of Engineering Undergraduate Office.

 College of Engineering - Changing your major general information.

 Mechanical Engineering Undergraduate Advisor

 Engineering II, Room 2355A